-As with Data & Analytics, our survey identified Cloud Computing as a foundational requirement to enable most other innovations and new technologies, increasing a bank's ability to quickly process huge quantities of data.
-Cloud computing can generate significant benefits for investment banks, including reducing fixed costs, simplifying application portfolios, providing technology cost transparency, and allowing quicker time to market for new solutions.
-These benefits are even more pronounced for public Cloud offerings which have minimal to zero fixed costs and significantly larger scale and flexibility.
+As with Data & Analytics, our survey identified Cloud Computing as an enabler for other innovations and new technologies, increasing a bank's ability to process huge quantities of data quickly.
+Cloud Computing can generate significant benefits for banks, including reducing fixed costs, simplifying application portfolios, providing technology cost transparency, and allowing quicker time to market for new solutions.
+These benefits are even more pronounced for public Cloud Computing offerings which have minimal to zero fixed costs and significantly larger scale and flexibility.

-Most investment banks surveyed currently have a private Cloud environment running critical applications, although the number of deployed applications varied considerably.
+Most banks surveyed currently have a private Cloud Computing environment running critical applications, although the number of deployed applications varied considerably.
 It is seen to be simpler to move from an existing on-premise datacentre to a private Cloud, than to a public Cloud.
-Private Cloud environments are more easily configured to support most types of applications that banks' datacentres currently host, including legacy applications, which may not easily migrate to modern IT infrastructures.
+Private Cloud Computing environments are more easily configured to support most types of application that banks' datacentres currently host, including legacy applications, which may not easily migrate to modern IT infrastructures.